mikenomitch/containers/README.md

 - `containerFetch(request, port?)`: Sends an HTTP or WebSocket request to the container.
 Either port parameter or defaultPort must be specified.
 Automatically detects WebSocket upgrade requests.
 - `startContainer()`: Starts the container if it's not running and sets up monitoring, without waiting for any ports to be ready.
 - `startAndWaitForPorts(ports?, maxTries?)`: Starts the container using startContainer and then waits for specified ports to be ready.
 If no ports are specified, uses `requiredPorts` or `defaultPort`.
 If no ports can be determined, just starts the container without port checks.
-- `shutdownContainer(reason?)`: Stops the container
+- `stopContainer(reason?)`: Stops the container
 - `renewActivityTimeout()`: Manually renews the container activity timeout (extends container lifetime)
-- `shutdownDueToInactivity()`: Called automatically when the container times out due to inactivity
+- `stopDueToInactivity()`: Called automatically when the container times out due to inactivity

 ### Utility Functions